humdrum-tools/humdrum-documentation/tool/patt/index.md

 >   !!
 Pattern found at line 6 of file input
 >   ------------------------------------------
 >
-Actual instances of the pattern can be output by invoking the **-e** (echo) option:
+Actual instances of the pattern can be output by invoking the <span class="option">e</span>
+(echo) option:

 > ` patt -e -s = -f template target`